thikimyen-nguyen/semester-project2-babybids/README.md

-# babybids - An auction website for baby and maternity products
+# babee.bids - An auction website for baby and maternity products

 This is a Semester Project 2 in my second year to take the skills learned over the past three semesters and create an auction website.